So, you want to write and self-publish a nonfiction book? Fantastic – you’re in the right place!

 2. In KW Finder, type in a possible keyword, for example “Passive Income.”
 Think about what word or terms a user might type into Amazon’s search bar when looking for a book on your topic.
 The tool tells you the number of monthly Google searches for that term.
 It also suggests other related terms.
 These are all candidate keywords for your book.
-You are looking for keywords that have high search volume and relatively low competition.
+You are looking for keywords with high search volume and relatively low competition.

 3. Once you have ten or more keyword ideas, visit Amazon.com.
-Click the button to the left and select the Kindle store (so that you are searching within the Kindle store).
+Click the button to the left and select the Kindle store (so you are searching within the Kindle store).
 Start typing a keyword into Amazon’s search bar.
 Amazon gives you suggestions ordered by popularity.
 For example, if you type “Passive,” you see “Passive Income,” “Passive income ideas” and “Passive aggressive.”
-Add any suggested terms that looking promising to your list of ideas.
+Add any suggested terms that look promising to your list of ideas.

 4. Now you have a list of keyword ideas you want to test them.
-Your goal is to find popular keywords that your book can rank for in Amazon’s search results.
+Your goal is to find popular keywords your book can rank for in Amazon’s search results.
 Search in Amazon’s Kindle Store for each of your terms.
-Look at the books that appear on the first page of Amazon’s search results.
+Look at the books on the first page of Amazon’s search results.
 You want to find keywords with:

 - fewer than 4 or 5 books with an Amazon Best Seller Rank below 10,000;